How do I apply?

 Can I submit a private/closed application?

-We believe—and have found through several years of News Challenge contests—that posting your project publicly can help you find new ideas and potential partners.
+We believe—and have found through several years of running the News Challenge—that posting your project publicly can help you find new ideas and potential partners.
 That's why we encourage you to use the open platform at newschallenge.org.

 Can I apply from outside the United States?